 What Is the Difference Between a Senior Checking Account and a Normal Checking Account?

-Overall, senior checking accounts serve the same purpose as a normal checking account.
-However, a senior checking account may have certain age requirements and can come with unique benefits and senior discounts designed to provide support to senior citizens.
+Overall, a senior checking account serves the same purpose as a regular checking account.
+However, a senior checking account may have certain age requirements and can come with unique benefits and senior discounts designed to appeal to older adults.
 Some of these benefits may include:

 • Free checks